9 of the world's spookiest tours to try this Halloween

 The first aboriginal executed under British rule, Kereopa Te Raum, was exonerated 140 years later but his ghost still haunts Napier Prison.

-The oldest goal in New Zealand, built in 1862, was the scene of several hangings.
+Built in 1862, it's the oldest gaol in New Zealand and was the scene of several hangings.
 Nowadays, unexplained footsteps, disembodied faces, doors opening and closing unaided, plus an annual visitation by a convicted murderer are some of the recorded occurrences.

 The original gallows are in the courtyard and, in a nod to a non-Christian burial, a single prisoner is interred standing up.

-Decommissioned in 1993, Napier Prison re-opened for tourists in 2002.
-Guided tours are twice daily, while audio-tours are also available.
+Decommissioned in 1993, Napier Prison re-opened to tourists in 2002.
+Guided tours are held twice daily, while audio-tours are also available.

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers